From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Theoretical Analysis: Generalization and Scaling

-One of the most sought-after goals in recommendation systems is achieving predictable, smooth performance improvement as model size increases—a phenomenon well-documented in large language models through empirical scaling laws~\cite{kaplan2020scaling}.
+One of the most sought-after goals in recommendation systems is achieving predictable, smooth performance improvement as model size increases---a phenomenon well-documented in large language models through empirical scaling laws~\cite{DBLP:journals/corr/abs-2001-08361}.
 However, in CTR prediction, naive scaling often leads to performance saturation or degradation due to unstructured capacity growth that amplifies noise rather than signal.

-We show that FAT enables \textit{principled} scaling by aligning architectural design with the combinatorial semantics of feature interactions.
-Specifically, we prove that the effective model complexity of FAT depends on the number of semantic fields $F$ and the interaction structure rank, not on the total vocabulary size $n = \sum_{i=1}^F |\mathcal{V}_i|$, which can exceed $10^9$ in industrial settings.
-This structural alignment yields tighter generalization bounds and paves the way for a well-behaved scaling law.

-Our main theoretical result establishes an upper bound on the generalization error of a single FAT attention layer.
-The complete proof, based on Rademacher complexity analysis, is provided in Appendix~\ref{app:theory}.
+We argue that FAT enables \textit{principled} scaling by aligning architectural design with the combinatorial semantics of feature interactions.
+In particular, the effective model complexity of a FAT attention layer is governed by the number of semantic fields $F$ and field-pair interaction structure (rather than the raw vocabulary size $n = \sum_{i=1}^F |\mathcal{V}_i|$, which can exceed $10^9$ in industrial settings).
+This alignment yields tighter, schema-dependent generalization control and supports well-behaved scaling in practice.
+Our main theoretical result establishes a generalization bound for a single FAT attention layer; the complete proof is provided in Appendix~\ref{app:theory}.